Brans-Dicke theory in Bondi-Sachs form: Asymptotically flat solutions, asymptotic symmetries and gravitational-wave memory effects: Gravitational-wave memory effects

 \subsection{Constraints on GW memory effects from fluxes of conserved quantities}

 Memory effects were defined in~\cite{Flanagan:2018yzh} to be the subset of the persistent observables that are associated with symmetries and conserved quantities at spacetime boundaries, like null infinity.
 A commonly used procedure for computing these conserved quantities related to symmetries is due to Wald and Zoupas~\cite{Wald:1999wa}, who computed the ``conserved'' quantities associated with BMS symmetries at null infinity in vacuum general relativity.
 The word ``conserved'' is used in quotes, because these quantities (also called ``charges'') are not constant along cross-sections (or ``cuts'') of null infinity, but change so that the difference of the charges between the cuts is equal to the flux of the charge integrated over the region of null infinity between the cuts.
 The flux had been computed previously by Ashtekar and Streubel~\cite{Ashtekar:1981bq}, and it is consistent with the result in~\cite{Wald:1999wa}.
-In Bondi coordinates, the result can be concisely expressed by the expression
+In Bondi coordinates and in general relativity, the change in the charges, $\Delta Q_\xi$, can be concisely expressed by the expression

 where $\delta_\xi c_{AB}$ is given in Eq.~\eqref{eq:deltacAB} and $d^2\Omega = \sqrt{q} dx^1 dx^2$ is the two-dimensional volume element associated with the metric $q_{AB}$ (see, e.g.~\cite{Flanagan:2015pxa}).
 The charge is given by the Komar formula~\cite{PhysRev.113.934}, with an additional prescription needed to make the charge integrable in radiative regions.